 gpg-connect-agent "scd apdu 00A4040000" /bye

-That last one sends a basic APDU.
-If you get a clean response (even an error status word), the pipe is alive.
+That last command sends a basic APDU.
+If you get any response, even an error status word, the pipe is alive.

 | Symptom | Likely cause | What to do |